Toni-SM/semu.robotics.ros_bridge/docs/README.md

-# Usage
+# omni.add_on.ros_bridge

+This extension enables to publish additional topics and to enable useful services for the development of robotic applications in [ROS](https://www.ros.org/)

-To enable this extension, go to the Extensions window and enable omni.add_on.ros_bridge extension.
-Visit https://github.com/Toni-SM/omni.add_on.ros_bridge for more details about how tu use this extension.
+Visit https://github.com/Toni-SM/omni.add_on.ros_bridge to read more about its use